alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

     service.\footref{fn:altman.king}\footref{fn:lawrence.etal}\footref{fn:green}\footref{fn:starr.gastl}

-The most important of these elements – the ones that should be present in any citation – are the author, the title and date, and the location.
+The most important of these elements – the ones that should be present in any citation – are the author, the title and date, the location, and the publisher.
-These give due credit, allow the reader to judge the relevance of the data, and permit access the data, respectively.
+These give due credit, allow the reader to judge the relevance of the dataset, permit access to it, and give reassurances about its quality or persistence, respectively.
 In theory, they should between them uniquely identify the dataset; in practice, a formal identifier is often needed.
 The most efficient solution is to give a location that consists of a resolver service and an identifier (for an